 1004 Fulton St.

 If you open a play space in one of the city’s trendiest neighborhoods, it had better be spectacular.
-And PLAY, located at the intersection of Williamsburg and Greenpoint, across the street from McCarren Park, really delivers.
+And PLAY Kids, (formerly, PLAY Greenpoint) located at the intersection of Williamsburg and Greenpoint, across the street from McCarren Park, really delivers.
 In fact, we named it one of the best play spaces in the world.
-The 3,000-square-foot facility has all the ingredients of a kid-approved good time: a sizable tumbling gym for mastering the somersault, a music and arts studio to get creative juices flowing, loud noisemakers that would never see the light of day in your apartment and a locally-made playset with slides (because Brooklyn).
+The 3,000-square-foot facility—which recently added a colorful new mural and an after-school program—has all the ingredients of a kid-approved good time: a sizable tumbling gym for mastering the somersault, a music and arts studio to get creative juices flowing, loud noisemakers that would never see the light of day in your apartment and a locally-made playset with slides (because Brooklyn).
 Separate from the happy chaos is a specially cordoned-off area just for babies that’s all rounded edges, cushiony surfaces, floor-to-ceiling windows and age-appropriate toys and books.
 Open play is seven days a week, except for parties and private events.
 Our advice?
 Call ahead before heading over.

 33 Nassau Ave.